Sunnout/ParallelPatternsC/README.md

 To vary the thread number just set the OMP variable like so:
 * Testing with threads: `OMP_NUM_THREADS=[numberOfThreads] ./main -t [testNumber] [inputSize]`

+Also note there is two implementations of scatter, you should add the following macros to unit.c and pattern.h:
+* #define scatter(dest, src, n, size, filter) scatterAtomic(dest, src, n, size, filter)
+* #define scatter(dest, src, n, size, filter) scatterNotAtomic(dest, src, n, size, filter)

+Then comment which one you dont desire to use.

 ### How do I run bash scripts? ###
 To run tests using our bash scripts do:
 *	```